quasarframework/quasar-framework.org/source/guide/app-structure.md

 │   └── ...
-├── cordova/                      # where cordova boilerplate goes if you wrap app ├── dist/                         # where production build will go ├── src/
+├── cordova/                      # where cordova boilerplate goes if you wrap app ├── dist/                         # where production build will go ├── electron/                     # where electron boilerplate goes if you wrap app ├── src/
 │   ├── assets/                   # dynamic assets (processed by webpack)
 │   ├── components/               # .vue components